 I can’t quit dump cakes!
 This Strawberry Pineapple Dump Cake is so easy to make and is a great summer dessert idea!
-It needs just a few ingredients and has barely any prep time making this perfect for a last minute party or for making ahead when having company over!
+With strawberry pie filling and canned pineapple, it has barely any prep time making this perfect for a last-minute party or unexpected company.

 How to Make Strawberry Pineapple Dump Cake